-*Pair with our Shape Centers & Activities for Pre-K/Kindergarten!
+*Pair with our Shape Centers & Activities for Pre-K & Kindergarten!

-Scissor Skills Fine Motor Shape Collage
+Scissor Skills and Fine Motor Shape Collage

 To begin, invite your student or child to use the safety scissors to cut off the rim around the silver paper plate.

 Next, your child can continue to cut pieces of the inside of the silver paper plate.
-These will be used for your shiny shape collage.

 Be sure to display your shiny collage artwork proudly in your home or classroom!